Okanagan Capacity Mitigation Project

 About this project

-The Okanagan Capacity Mitigation Project (OCMP) would result in annual transportation of LNG produced at FortisBC’s Tilbury facility in Delta, B.C., to the new small-scale facility in Kelowna.
+The Okanagan Capacity Mitigation Project (OCMP) will result in annual transportation of LNG produced at FortisBC’s Tilbury facility in Delta, B.C., to the new small-scale facility in Kelowna.
 Each fall, up to 30 LNG tanker truckloads will be transported gradually to fill six prefabricated 190 cubic metre tanks in preparation for the winter months.
 No LNG production will take place at the facility and the tanks are expected to be empty for much of the year.

 LNG stored at the Kelowna facility will only be vaporized and injected into our distribution system on the coldest day(s) of the year to meet peak energy demand in the Okanagan.